DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

 - 2.6.4 Data protection methods (e.g., Digital Rights Management (DRM), Data Loss Prevention (DLP), Cloud Access Security Broker (CASB))
   - **Data protection methods** include:
     - **digital rights management (DRM)**: methods used in attempt to protect copyrighted materials. there is hardware and software based DRMs.
+Methods used with DRM include:
+         - Persistent online authentication
+         - Automatic expiration
+         - Continuous audit trail
     - **Cloud Access Security Brokers (CASBs)**: software placed logically between users and cloud-based resources ensuring that cloud resources have the same protections as resources within a network
+         - A cloud access security broker (CASB) is software placed logically between users and cloud-­based resources, and it can enforce security policies used in an internal network.
       - note that entities must comply with the EU GDPR, and use additional data protection methods such as pseudonymization, tokenization, and anonymization
   - One of the primary methods of protecting the confidentiality of data is encryption
   - Options for protecting your data vary depending on its state:
-    - Data at rest: consider encryption for operating system volumes and data volumes, and backups as well
+    - **Data at rest**: consider encryption for operating system volumes and data volumes, and backups as well
       - be sure to consider all locations for data at rest, such as tapes, USB drives, external drives, RAID arrays, SAN, NAS, and optical media
       - DRM is useful for data at rest because DRM "travels with the data" regardless of the data state
         - DRM is especially useful when you can’t encrypt data volumes